Going to Plan B: When COVID pulls the rug out from under you

 Sunday, 27 December 2020 ()

-Plans and structure are vital to our functioning and preparing for the future – so with the pandemic tossing our plans for 2020 out the window, how should we move forward?
+Plans and structure are vital to our functioning and preparing for the future – and so with the pandemic forcing us to toss our plans out the window this year, how should we move forward into 2021?
+Correspondent Susan Spencer talks with psychology professors, a psychiatrist, and a wedding planner about why it's important now to focus on the small, more manageable details of daily life.

-Plans and structure are vital to our functioning and preparing for the future – so with the pandemic tossing our plans for 2020 out the window, how should we move forward?
+Plans and structure are vital to our functioning and preparing for the future – and so with the pandemic forcing us to toss our plans out the window this year, how should we move forward into 2021?
+Correspondent Susan Spencer talks with psychology professors, a psychiatrist, and a wedding planner about why it's important now to focus on the small, more manageable details of daily life.

 |